 For this post, creating RDG connections using the Developer Client Tool for OAC requires.

 An OAC Repository Data Model (RPD).
 This can either be accessed In the Cloud or Offline.

 The latest Developer Client Tool for OAC downloaded and installed on a Windows server or client.

-Temporarily, a server with a public IP address that is accessible using HTTP or HTTPs running the Oracle Remote Data Connector (RDC) or is available to install RDC.
-See Known Issues for details.
+For 105.3.x, a server with a public IP address that is accessible using HTTP or HTTPs running the Oracle Remote Data Connector (RDC) or is available to install RDC.
+This has been resolved in 105.4

-Temporarily, an OAC Public Key downloaded from an OAC instance.
+For 105.3.x, an OAC Public Key downloaded from an OAC instance.
 If the Linux server does not have a browser, download it to your client and then upload it to the Linux server.
 An OAC public key is required for a successful RDC installation.
 This has been resolved in 105.4

 Administration privileges on a Windows server or client.